 By looking at experimental data it is possible to get a good idea for how CD and CL will change depending on speed and spin rate.
 With these values, it is possible to create a model that predicts ball flight fairly accurately.

-An effective method for displaying how CL change with speed and spin rate is to plot CL against the quotient for spin/speed [RPM/mph] as seen in figure 6.
+An effective method for displaying how CL change with speed and spin rate is to plot CL against the quotient for spin/speed [RPM/mph] as seen in Figure 6.
 What the data show is a close to linear relationship between the quotient and CL.
 This means that if the speed is held constant, an increase in spin rate linearly increase the lift coefficient.
 On the other hand, if spin is held constant an increase in speed would linearly reduce the lift coefficient.
+(The CD values follow a similar tren in this sort of diagram).

-A few important take-aways from figure 5, figure 6 and the equations above.
-Firstly, as the spin rate usually decrease by less than 20 % for entire duration of the flight (Dewhurst, 2015) while the speed reduce substantially more the first half of the flight before the speed plateaus, the lift coefficient increase for the first half of the flight and then also plateaus.
+A few important take-aways from figures 5, 6 and the equations above.
+Firstly, from own preliminary computational fluid dynamics simulations it has been seen that the spin rate reduces with less than 5% for entire duration of the flight.
+In contrast, the speed reduce substantially more the first half of the flight before the speed plateaus, the lift coefficient increase for the first half of the flight and then also plateaus.
 Secondly, the latter half of the flight is usually below 60 mph which means that the drag coefficient is a lot higher that half.
 This is what makes it possible to hit mid irons which fly far but still comes down soft with a steep descent angle.
 Lastly, even though both CD and CL have higher values for the second half of the flight, the size of FD and FL is less because of the lower speeds.
-An example, an average PGA Tour players 7-iron has a ball speed of 123 mph and spin of 7124 RPM at launch and at around the apex the speed has reduced to around 45 mph and the spin to around 6500 RPM.
-By looking at figure 5 and using the data for 7000 RPM for CD we get our CD for launch to 0.3 and at around apex to 0.45.
+An example, the PGA 7-iron has a ball speed of 123 mph and spin of 7120 RPM at launch and at around the top part of the flight the speed has reduced to around 45 mph and the spin to around ~7000 RPM.
+By looking at Figure 5 and using the data for 7000 RPM for CD we get our CD for initial launch to 0.3 and at around apex to 0.45.
 Figure 6 give CL for launch to 0.3 and to 0.45 at around apex.
 If we then convert our speeds to m/s and plug our numbers into our drag and lift force equation we get the following forces.
 FD at launch = 0.78N, FL at launch = 0.78N, FD at apex= 0.16N, FL at apex = 0.16N.
 The big difference in the size of the force comes from that the speed is squared in the equations and thus affect more.
 (That CD and CL had the same values at launch and around apex is more of a coincident than rule of thumb).
 For comparison of forces, the force from gravity Fg = 0.45N which means that the ball will climb in the beginning as FL at launch is greater than Fg.

 Wind